ubiqsecurity/ubiq-go/examples/README.md

   -d, -decrypt            Decrypt the contents of the input file and write
-                            the results to the output file -s, -simple             Use the simple encryption / decryption interfaces -p, -pieceswise         Use the piecewise encryption / decryption interfaces -i INFILE, -in INFILE   Set input file name
+                            the results to the output file -s, -simple             Use the simple encryption / decryption interfaces -p, -piecewise          Use the piecewise encryption / decryption interfaces -i INFILE, -in INFILE   Set input file name
   -o OUTFILE, -out OUTFILE
                           Set output file name